Rare Earth Elements from Coal

 REEs occur in very small trace amounts in coals and coal byproducts.
-Trace amounts are measured in microscopic concentrations of 100 parts per million or less .
-However, commerical REEs have been mined with similar concentrations to some coal beds and coal preparation materials.
-In fact, a recent study suggests that Appalachian coal bed refuse is one of the largest REE resources in the United States (Taggart and others, 2016).
+Trace amounts are measured in microscopic concentrations of 100 parts per million or less.
+However, small amounts can be concentrated by large-scale mining and preparation.
+In fact, a recent study suggests that Appalachian coal bed refuse may contain one of the largest REE resources in the United States (Taggart and others, 2016).

 Much work is ongoing to discover the highest commercial concentrations of REEs in specific coal beds and specific coal byproducts.
 The Department of Mining Engineering, Center for Applied Energy Research, and Kentucky Geological Survey, all at the University of Kentucky, are testing Kentucky- mined coals and coal byproducts for their REE content and concentration, and testing the potential for commercial extraction of REEs from coal and coal byproducts.
 Professor Rick Honaker of the Department of Mining Engineering at UK was awarded a $1 million research grant from the U.S. Department of Energy’s National Energy Technology Laboratory to develop a mobile pilot plant for the recovery of REEs from coal.
 In addition, Professor Jim Hower of UK’s Center for Applied Energy Research is collaborating on several grants to test methods to recover REEs from coal combustion residues and from the Fire Clay coal in eastern Kentucky.
 The Fire Clay coal has relatively high REE concentrations in some areas because it contains a volcanic ash bed, which may have been the source of its REEs (Hower and others, 1999).

 - Coal for Electricity Generation

 - Coal to Make Coke and Steel